halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 #### DPI’s effect on Subpixels

 Not surprisingly, subpixel positioning’s effect diminishes as screen DPI increases.
 The reason is quite clear.
 Instead of helping antialiasing to work out the grayscale intensity on border pixels of glyphs by supplying fractional values, high DPI screens simply provide much more pixels for an area to eliminate the need for fractional values.
 0.25 pixels basically becomes a whole pixel in high DPI.
-Below table shows the text rendering difference between various DPI configs;
+The table below shows the text rendering difference between various DPI configs;

 <table>
   <tr>